CheckiePy/CheckiePyDocs/HOWTO.md

 Now webhook is set to your repository, and you can prove it if you go to Settings of your Repo on GitHub.

-Congradulations!
+Congratulations!
 Wait for pull-requests to your project and our bot will comment all you repo's codestyle violations.